 ... with Delzaros's fixes for Warband 1.15x

-Special thanks to Bogmir for the new Katana draw animations
+Special thanks to Rosslington for the launcher pic

-Several people tested 2.0 for bugs, so please give thanks to:
+Several people tested 3.0 for bugs, but please give special thanks to:

-If I forgot anyone, and you notice, please tell me so I can give proper credit.
+If I forgot anyone, and you notice, please remind me so I can give proper credit.
 I modifed almost everything I borrowed.
 Everything I modified and created is also available free to use in your own works, with no permission required (just credit me in a readme like this, and also the original creator if it was just a modification of mine and not an original creation).
-If I finally implement the advanced features I want, just PM or email me and I will gladly share the code.

 Why did I only hear about this mod now""